“While stands the Coliseum, Rome shall stand; When falls the Coliseum, Rome shall fall; And when Rome falls – the World.” — Lord Byron

 On the underground tour, you’re immersed in tales of gladiators, chariots, and wild beasties.
 Gladiators and every type of wild animal fought to the death in physical contests in this grand public arena.

-Emperor Vespasian began constructing the Colosseum in 72 AD.
-It was finished by his son Titus in 80 AD.
-Domitian subsequently added the hypogeum.
+Emperor Vespasian initiated construction of the Colosseum in 72 AD, completed by his son Titus in 80 AD, with subsequent additions by Domitian, including the hypogeum.

 1. The Arena Floor